slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On comedy

 <!--
+> *"Documentation is like sex: when it is good, it is very, very good; and when it is bad, it is better than nothing." -- Dick Brandon*
+> *"Old musicians never die, they just decompose."*
+> *"Humorists always sit at the children's table." -- Woody Allen*
+> *"I do not believe that this generation of Americans is willing to resign itself to going to bed each night by the light of a Communist moon..." -- Lyndon B. Johnson*
+> *"I watch television because you don't know what it will do if you leave it in the room alone."*
+> *"I think trash is the most important manifestation of culture we have in my LIfetime." -- Johnny Legend*
+> *"When I let go of what I am, I become what I might be.
+When I let go of what I have, I receive what I need." -- Lao Tzu*
+> *"Successful and fortunate crime is called virtue." -- Seneca*
+> *"Satire is tragedy plus time." -- Lenny Bruce*
+> *"To find out a girl's faults, praise her to her girl friends." -- Benjamin Franklin*
+> *"What a misfortune to be a woman!
+And yet, the worst misfortune is not to understand what a misfortune it is." -- Kierkegaard, 1813-1855.*
+> *"Testing can show the presense of bugs, but not their absence." -- Dijkstra*
+> *"That which we are capable of feeling, we are capable of saying." -- Cervantes*
+> *"Whenever you hug someone, be the last to let go."*

 > *"If you can smile when things go wrong, you have someone in mind to blame.*
 > *"The early bird may get the worm, but the second mouse gets the cheese.*
 > *"He who lives without folly is less wise than he believes.*